Legal Rights of Student in India: Rights and Laws Every Student Should Know

 Constitutional Rights for Students in India

-Right to freedom of speech and expressions
+Right to Freedom of Speech and Expression

-In a petition filed by a student of law, the Supreme Court laid down the importance of freedom of speech and expression both from the point of view of the liberty of the individual and from point of view of the democratic form of our government.
+In a petition filed by a student of Law, the Supreme Court laid down the importance of freedom of speech and expression both from the point of view of the liberty of the individual and from point of view of the democratic form of our government.
 The Supreme Court held that freedom of speech and expression of opinion is of paramount importance under a democratic constitution which envisages changes in the composition of legislatures and governments and must be preserved.

-Why it is important for students in India?
+Why is it Important for Students in India?

-Right to information
+Right to Information

-While permitting the examinees to inspect their answer books, Supreme Court held that the right to information is a facet of the freedom of “speech and expression” as contained in Article 19 (1) (a) of the Constitution of India and such a right is subject to reasonable restriction in the interest and security of the State and to exemptions and exceptions.
+While permitting the examinees to inspect their answer books, Supreme Court held that the right to information is a facet of the freedom of β€œspeech and expression” as contained in Article 19(1)(a) of the Constitution of India and such a right is subject to reasonable restriction in the interest and security of the State and to exemptions and exceptions.

-Why it is important for students in India?
+Why is it Important for Students in India?

 The fundamental right to information came to light with CBSE and Anr vs Aditya Bandopadhyay and Ors.
 2011 (8) SCC 497, wherein the right of students seeking answer sheets and verification of marks were violated.
 The Supreme Court of India in 2011 announced that the Answer-Sheets of any exam come under RTI Act, 2005.
 CBSE, the examination authority at the time was charging the candidates of JEE Main, NEET, and CBSE-UGC NET charged a hefty fee of around Rs 1000 for 'answer sheets and verification of mark'.
 After the order was passed, students seeking their answer sheet have to pay Rs 10 as the application fee and, Rs 2 for its copies.
-Whereas, for students belonging to the Below-Poverty Line category, no fee is charged.
+Whereas, for students belonging to the Below-Poverty Line category, no fee was charged.

-Right to equality
+Right to Equality

 While laying down the principles to be followed by educational institutions during admissions, the Supreme Court laid down that if there is a violation of the right to equality and equal treatment to the competing candidates, it would be completely just and fair to provide exceptional reliefs to the candidate under such circumstances alone.

-Why it is important for students in India?
+Why is it Important for students in India?

 The right to equality was highlighted with Chandigarh Administration & Anr.
 Vs Jasmine Kaur & Ors 2014 (10) SCC 521, where Jasmine Kaur, holding a Canadian Citizenship challenged the validity of the definition of 'Non-Resident Indian' as she faced trouble securing admission pertaining to some eligibility criteria of a BDS Course in Dr. Harvansh Singh Judge Institute of Dental Science, Chandigarh.
-The single judge panel passed an order stating Jasleen is already qualified for admission, and hence, without wasting a year she should be given a seat of the course.
+The single judge panel passed an order stating Jasleen is already qualified for admission, and hence, without wasting a year, she should be given a seat in the course.

-Right to education:
+Right to Education

-The act is also known as the Right of Children to Free and Compulsory Education Act was enacted in 2009 wherein, all children between the age of 6-14 years have the right to elementary education.
+The act is also known as Right of Children to Free and Compulsory Education Act was enacted in 2009 wherein, all children between the age of 6-14 years have the right to elementary education.

-Why it is important for students in India?
+Why is it Important for Students in India?

-Right to Life under Article 21 of the constitution of India:
+Right to Life under Article 21 of the Constitution of India:

-A Division bench of the Delhi High Court while striking down a rule for disciplinary action under the Delhi School Education Rules, 1973 held that children should not be subjected to corporal punishment in schools and they should receive education in an environment of freedom and dignity, free from fear.
+A Division bench of the Delhi High Court, while striking down a rule for disciplinary action under the Delhi School Education Rules, 1973 held that children should not be subjected to corporal punishment in schools and they should receive education in an environment of freedom and dignity, free from fear.

-Why it is important for students in India?
+Why is it Important for Students in India?

 • Detain students during lunch break hours if they neglect classwork